Volunteering information and advice

 The Derby Volunteer Centre helps people who are interested in volunteering to find suitable volunteering opportunities.
 The Volunteer Centre also works with organisations to promote good practice in recruiting and supporting volunteers.
 If you are interested in volunteering you may want to try one of the 'Volunteering Works' sessions - free introductory training for potential volunteers from all backgrounds.

-For further details and support in accessing volunteering opportunities, please visit the Derby Volunteer Centre website or contact them by telephone 01332 342272, email firstname.lastname@example.org.
+For further details and support in accessing volunteering opportunities, please visit the Derby Volunteer Centre website.
+Alternatively, telephone 01332 342272 or email firstname.lastname@example.org.

-To help reduce youth offending, Derby Youth Offending Service is looking for volunteers who are:
+To help reduce youth offending, Derby Youth Offending Service Youth offending is looking for volunteers who are:

-For more information on volunteering with the Youth Offending Service:
+For more information on volunteering with the Youth Offending Service email: email@example.com.

 Youth offender panels - Volunteers will be asked to sit on a youth offender panel alongside another volunteer and a member of the Youth Offending Service.
 The aim of the panel is to work with the young person and their parent/carer on a 'contract' of activities to address their offending behaviour.
 The panel will then be responsible for monitoring the young person's progress with the contract.
 You would need to be able to spare two to three hours a week.